micruzz82/snap/docs/PLUGIN_AUTHORING.md

 A plugin can have any number of internal plugin namespace.
 It's up to the plugin author on how to organize the metrics in a meaningful way.
 This information should be documented in the README for ease of usage.

-NOTE: The intelsdi-x project reserves the org namespace `/intel`.
+NOTE: The micruzz82 project reserves the org namespace `/intel`.

 ### Plugin Interface